dfe-analytical-services/analysts-guide/CONTRIBUTING.md

  ![Example for adding links](images/adding_links_example.png){width=300}

 #### Adding videos / other content

- In Quarto, you can add various types of content, including videos, to your documents.
-Here's how you can include videos and other content in a Quarto document when working with R Markdown.

 ##### **Adding Videos**
 You can embed videos in Quarto documents using HTML, Markdown, or specialised Quarto syntax.
 Here are some methods: